 BTSP—Three beginning teachers this year who will need mentors.
 Director Wolff is in touch with them weekly.

 Will use optional teacher work days as flex days.
-Any PD teachers get outside of normal calendar can be cashed in for OTW at the beginning and end of uear.
+Any PD teachers get outside of normal calendar can be cashed in for OTW at the beginning and end of year.

 PD—Director Wolff is attending Responsive Classroom, which sold out before other teachers were able to sign up.
 Will sign up next year.